HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T4/README.md

 -   In the **Assets**, Create a new empty _Folder_ and name it _“Scripts”._ Here, we will be collecting all of the **C# scripts** we will be using.

--   Go to the folder with the material that you downloaded.
-Go to **Instantiator.cs** Drag and drop the script into the _Script_ folder we created in Unity.
+-   Go to the folder for this tutorial which you downloaded.
+Select the  **Instantiator.cs** file, drag and drop the script into the _Script_ folder we created in Unity.
 This is the base script, that we will use to build our application upon.

     <img width="400" alt="" src="https://i.imgur.com/pxuAcQO.jpg">